MarkClinton/footy-stats-cli/README.md

  - ### Persistent Print on Heroku
- There was an issue where if the content I was printing to the terminal was greater than 24 rows in length, the cutoff of the content would persistantly be displayed throughout the program.
+ There was an issue where if the content I was printing to the terminal was greater than 24 rows in length, the cutoff of the content would persistently be displayed throughout the program.
 Although it would be hidden, the user could still scroll up and see this.
 Since the program prints a lot of data to the screen and refreshes what the user should see it was an issue.

  ![Persistent Print on Heroku](documentation/imagery/bugs/print_persist.gif)